markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-4/intro.md

 You’re almost ready to test out the integration.
 But first, you're going to add the associated files and information required for getting the integration accepted into the repository.

-Go ahead and get started!
+When you're ready, click "Start Scenario" to get started!